 The Corporation pursues four primary missions through the collaboration of its partner organizations:

 - Tourism development.

-The Partnership provides leadership and guidance to the Partners in their respective roles for these four missions.
+The Corporation provides leadership and guidance to the partner organization in their respective roles for these four missions.

 On behalf of all the Partners, the Partnership also serves as the primary agent to:

 - Market Boyle County, its cities, and its available sites and buildings as attractive locations to develop new businesses and to expand or retain existing businesses;

 - Recruit, expand, and retain industrial, commercial, and retail businesses, including the facilitation of available federal, state, and local government financing or incentives;